ligos/terninger/README.md

 ### Other Features

-Terninger supports a high quality random number generator based on a 256 bit seed: `Terninger.CreateCypherBasedGenerator()`.
+Terninger supports a high quality pseudo random number generator based on a 256 bit seed: `Terninger.CreateCypherBasedGenerator()`.
 This may be useful as a `System.Random` on steroids.

 Terninger has extension methods to produce `[U]Int32`, `[U]Int64`, `Boolean`, `Single`, `Double`, `Decimal` and `Guid` primitives.